oresat/oresat-structure/README.md

 # oresat-structure
 Mechanical structure for [OreSat](http://www.oresat.org)

 This repo contains the top-level assembly of OreSat and the trivial subassemblies.
-If you'd like to contribute, drop in on the [Google hangout][hangout] (Fridays at 2 pm), [read the issues][issues], and/or read the [contributions guide.][contrib]
+If you'd like to contribute, drop in on the [Google hangout][hangout] (Fridays at 2 pm and Sundays at noon, pacific time), [read the issues][issues], and/or read the [contributions guide.][contrib]

 The top-level assembly requires the [reaction wheels] repo be cloned into the same directory, e.g.: